ncatlab/nlab-content/pages/8/3/2/4/4238/content.md

      \,.
    $$

-So this construxts a 2d TCFT and shows that its [[effective field theory|effective]] background quantum field theory is a [[Chern-Simons theory]].
+So this constructs a 2d TCFT and shows that its [[effective field theory|effective]] background quantum field theory is a [[Chern-Simons theory]].
 While the action functionl on the worldsheet itself, whose [[path integral]] should give the [[differential forms]] on [[moduli space]] considered above, is not explicitly considered here, this does formalizes at least some aspects of an observation that was earlier made in ([Witten 92](#Witten92)) where it was observed that Chern-Simons theory is the effective background string theory of 2d TFTs obtained from action functionals of the A-model and the B-model.

 Similarly the effective background QFT of the [[B-model]] topological string can be identified.
 This is known as _[[Kodeira-Spencer gravity]]_ or as _[[BCOV theory]]_.

-(See also at _[[world sheets for world sheets]]_ for a similar mechanism.)
+(See also at _[[world sheets for world sheets]]_ for a similar mechanism and see at _[[super 1-brane in 3d]]_ for related "physical" strings.)

 So via the detour over the effective background field theory, this sort of shows that the physicist's A-model and B-model are indeed captured by the abstract [[FQFT]] definition of TCFT as given above.